Sale Flooring Direct Blog

 Posted: 1st October 2019

 A vinyl floor can bring the look of wood or tile effect to any room in your house, but with the extra advantages of lower prices and being softer underfoot.
-Most commonly installed to bedroom or kitchen floors, vinyl features a durable wear layer which can withstand heavy footfall from a busy home.
+Most commonly installed in a bedroom or kitchen floors, vinyl features a durable wear layer that can withstand heavy footfall from a busy home.

 There are two types of vinyl flooring: sheet flooring and vinyl tiles.